Liverpool, UK

 Baltic Triangle

 Liverpool's creative quarter has exploded in recent years.
 The Baltic Triangle is home to independent venues like Constellations, District, and 24 Kitchen Street.
-The scene here is more experimental — electronic, hip-hop, indie, and art-rock.
+The scene here is more experimental — electronic, hip-hop, indie, art-rock and DJ-led nights.
 Musicians from this area tend to be younger and more creatively ambitious.
 Ideal for brand events, gallery openings, and venues that want something contemporary rather than traditional.

 Lark Lane & Aigburth